 But I’m sure before long, though, I’ll get restless and be ready to go again!
 Which reminds me, I need to get started on making my fall travel plans.

-I’ll be spending most of August working in Boston, then the first few days of September I’ll be making my first trip to Lake Placid, New York, for a stay at to The Golden Arrow Resort.
+I’ll be spending most of August working in Boston, then the first few days of September I’ll be making my first trip to Lake Placid, New York, for a stay at Golden Arrow Lakeside Resort.
 It’s a dog-friendly resort (!), so I’ll be taking Lucy to celebrate her 12th birthday.
 With all of my travels, we haven’t been spending much quality time together, so I can’t wait!

 Nice post.
 I too would love to travel much more than I do, but I also really need a place to call home.
 Something about your own bed, shower, and favorite chair that you just can’t get anywhere but home.